Bluebelle (ship): Second rescue

 Three days later, on November 16, a child was rescued in the Northwest Providence Channel by the Greek freighter Captain Theo.
 (Note: The Captain Theo had been traveling from Antwerp to Houston.)
-Second officer Nicolaos Spachidakis observed her floating aboard a 2 x 5 foot cork float approximately one mile from the freighter.
+Second officer Nicolaos Spachidakis observed her floating aboard a 2 x 5 foot cork float approximately 1 mi from the freighter.
 Spachidakis immediately summoned Captain Stylianos Coutsodontis to the bridge, and the two gradually realized Spachidakis' sighting was not a fishing vessel, but a small, oblong white raft carrying a young blonde-haired child dressed in a white cotton blouse and pink corduroy slacks, leaning backward and waving feebly.
 The captain ordered the freighter's engines stopped and a life raft lowered.
 Noting sharks circling close to the cork float, crew members shouted at the child not to jump into the water while one crew member, Evangelos Kantzilas, lifted her aboard the raft.
 She was then hoisted aboard Captain Theo and placed in a spare cabin.
 (Note: A photograph taken by a crewman aboard the Captain Theo of Terry Jo immediately prior to her rescue appeared upon the front pages of newspapers internationally.)

 Aboard the freighter, the crew discovered the child was incoherent and barely able to speak.
 She was given water and orange juice as salt was sponged from her body with wet towels and Vaseline applied to her lips.
 (Note: Coutsodontis later recollected Terry Jo was "dazed and unable to speak" for approximately thirty minutes after her rescue.)
-She hoarsely identified herself as 11-year-old Terry Jo Duperrault; informing the crew that she had been floating aboard the cork float for several days after the sinking of her vessel.
+She hoarsely identified herself as 11-year-old Terry Jo Duperrault, informing the crew that she had been floating aboard the cork float for several days after the sinking of her vessel.
 Her ability to speak rapidly waned, and the child soon responded to questions by weakly gesticulating, before lapsing into a semi-comatose state.

 The crew of Captain Theo did not retrieve the cork float upon which Terry Jo had drifted for almost four days.
 However, a member of the Coast Guard did locate and retrieve the raft from the ocean several days later.